sanjaythrinad/Build_AWS_EC2_Terraform/README.md

     ```

-2. Type in yes when prompted for confirmation.
-You can see the status once execution completed.
+2. Type in yes when prompted for confirmation and you can see the status once execution completed.

     <img src="screenshots/destroy_instance.png" align="left"/><br>